dilevin/CSC417-a2-mass-spring-3d/README.md

 **Github does not render the math in this Markdown.
 Please look at README.html to see the equations in their proper form**

+### Groundrules

+Implementations of nearly any task you're asked to implemented in this course can be found online.
+Do not copy these and avoid googling for code; instead, search the internet for explanations.
+Many topics have relevant wikipedia articles.
+Use these as references.
+Always remember to cite any references in your comments.

+### Implementation Notes

+For this course most functions will be implemented in **.cpp** files.
+In this assignment the only exception is that time integrators are implemented in **.h** files.
+This is due to the use of lambda functions to pass force data to the time integration algorithms.

+### src/T_particle.cpp

+Compute the kinetic energy of a single mass particle.

+### src/V_gravity_particle.cpp

+Compute the gravitational potental energy of a single mass particle.

+### src/V_spring_particle_particle.cpp

+Compute the potential energy of a spring which connects two particles.

+### src/dV_gravity_particle_dq.cpp

+Compute the gradient of the gravitational potential energy for a single particle.

+### src/dV_spring_particle_particle_dq.cpp

+Compute the forces exerted by a single spring on its end-points.

+### src/d2V_spring_particle_particle_dq2.cpp

+Compute the per-spring hessian of the spring potential energy.

+### src/mass_matrix_paricles.cpp

+Compute the sparse, diagonal mass matrix that stores the mass of each particle in the mass-spring on its diagonal.

+### src/assemble_forces.cpp

+Iterate through each spring in the mesh, compute the per-spring forces and assemble the global force vector.

+### src/assemble_stiffness.cpp

+Iterate through each spring in the mesh, compute the per-spring stiffness matrix and assemble the global, sparse stiffness matrix.
+To do this, you should construct a list of ``Eigen::Triplet`` objects and then set your sparse matrix using these [triplets](https://eigen.tuxfamily.org/dox/group__TutorialSparse.html).

+### src/fixed_point_constraints.cpp

+Compute the sparse projection matrix which projects out fixed point vertices.

+### src/pick_nearest_vertices.cpp

+Given a point on the screen (i.e a mouse position clicked by the user), find all vertices within a given radius. **For this method, and this method alone** you are allowed to use the ``igl::unproject`` and ``igl::ray_mesh_intersect`` functions.
+I have provided the approriate ray shooting function for you to use in the code as well.

+### include/linear_implicit_euler.h

+Implement the linearly implicit Euler time integrator.